 “Society currently views the homeless as 'deficient', and thinks that if you need social assistance you have failed as a person.
 Many of those who experience this condition do not want to be identified in this way, and end up refusing even help,” says Andrew Clarke.

 A basic income can help address homelessness (he's already proving it where it is tested) because it bypasses the stigma associated with need-based social assistance.

 “Receiving UBI payments will not be a stigmatizing experience because the payments are offered to everyone,” says Dr Clarke.
 “If everyone receives a basic income, no one can be considered different or lacking.
 Furthermore, if payments are universal, there is no need for a massive, inefficient bureaucracy that exists only to monitor people to ensure they only receive what they are entitled to.”

 A UBI can also support low incomes and address the insecurity that comes with intermittent and casual work, a growing reality for many individuals.

-Basic income, key "don't leave it alone"
+Basic income, fundamental "don't leave it alone"

 In summary: our current approach has failed.
 Our systems are marginalizing more and more people: economically, socially, physically.

 Big cities are full of people sleeping in boxes, it's an intolerable drama.

 Basic income must be taken very seriously, or it will be disaster.